-- internal relay relay can switch for specified duration, when the stopwatch in the countdown mode reach the zero. - protection degree IP 54
+• internal relay - relay can switch for specified duration, when the stopwatch in the countdown mode reach the zero.

 2 Assembly

 The connection to the 110/230 V AC power network can only be done by authorized personnel with appropriate qualification and training.